-As early as the time of Abraham and Lot (roughly 1900 B.C.)
-Sodomy was considered unacceptable and a sin (Genesis 19:1 - 7).
+As early as Abraham and Lot (roughly 1900 B.C.), sodomy was considered a sin (Genesis 19:1 - 7).
 God also reiterated that this practice was against His will when He gave His laws to Israel.
 Although the Bible sometimes alludes to this behavior, it clearly condemns the practice (Genesis 13:13, 19:5, 19:7, Leviticus 18:22, 20:13 and so on).